dje-dev/Ceres/README.md

 Details:

-* The hardware used was dual Intel® Xeon® Gold 6142 Processor an done or more NVIDIA GPUs as detailed below with each test.
+* The hardware used was dual IntelÂ® XeonÂ® Gold 6142 Processor an done or more NVIDIA GPUs as detailed below with each test.

 * LC0: version 0.26.3 configured with default settings